 State Sex Education Policies and Requirements at a Glance

 - Indiana schools are not required to teach sex education.
-However, schools are required to provide instruction on AIDS.
+However, schools are required to provide instruction on HIV.

 - Curriculum must stress abstinence as the expected social standard.

 - Curriculum is not required to include instruction on sexual orientation or gender identity.

 - Curriculum is not required to include instruction on consent.

 - Schools are required to make two attempts to receive written permission from parents or guardians for students to participate in sex education before automatically enrolling students in the instruction.

 - Indiana has no regulation regarding medically accurate sex education instruction.